18 Most Powerful and Influential Women in India

 5. Falguni Nayar

 Falguni Nayar, the investment banker turned entrepreneur, is making beauty products accessible across India.
-Her e-tail store Nykaa.com is India’s leading beauty retailer.
+Her e-retail store Nykaa.com is India’s leading beauty retailer.
 Today, Nykaa has a number of stores across India and is gaining popularity day by day.
 With an exhaustive list of beauty, hair care, grooming, health care and clothing-related products to choose from, Nykaa.com has something for everyone!

 6. Ekta Kapoor